The Bankrate promise

 Before refinancing a second mortgage, consider the pros and cons to make sure it’s a good idea.

-- Refinancing can lower your interest rate, saving you money
+- Lower your interest rate, saving you money

 - Reduce your monthly payments by lowering the rate or extending the term

-- Move from a variable rate to fixed rate loan
+- Change from a variable rate to a fixed rate

-- You may have to settle for a higher interest rate if market rates have risen or your credit has dropped.
+- Paying a higher interest rate if market rates have risen or your credit score has dropped

 5 steps for refinancing your second mortgage